 A ten minute walk away in Bayswater, La Suite West is a hip, minimalist 80-room hotel highlighted by its spacious rooms.
 41-51 Inverness Tce, London. +44 20 7313 8484.
 Down in Sloane Square, No.11 Cadogan Gardens features a modern take on quintessential British design that's a tad eccentric.
 11 Cadogan Gdns, London. +44 20 7730 7000.
 If you want to splash out, the recently opened Bulgari Hotel in Knightsbridge is fashionably flash, Italian-style.
 171 Knightsbridge.+44 20 7151 1010.
 Our bang-for-buck pick is the cosy Rydges Kensington Plaza Hotel 61 Gloucester Rd. +44 20 7584 8100.

-Virgin Atlantic flies daily to London via Hong Kong.
-In economy, expect comfortable seats and great entertainment; in Premium it's about more legroom, recline and wider seats; while in Upper Class, it's not just the flatbeds and posh service you'll love – it's the onboard bar where you can pull up a stool and order a martini.
+British Airways flies daily to London via Singapore.
+In economy, expect comfortable seats and great entertainment; in premium enconomy it's about more legroom, recline and wider seats; while in Club World or First, it's the flatbeds and posh service you'll love.

 For more great London ideas, read our guide to London.